rschmaling/hpex47xled/README.md

 --help - help message
 --version - current version of the software
 --debug - prints additional information
---daemon - to fork the process into the background.
-Only needed if run directly.
+--daemon - to fork the process into the background. --daemon is only needed if run directly, it is not needed in the hpex47xled rc file.

 Do not hesitate to reach out to me with any questions/concerns/suggestions (lots of suggestions and pointers as I am sure I made loads of mistakes)